hostadam/ares/README.md

 # Ares
-Ares is the utility plugin used for the upcoming Etheria SMP server.
-It aims to reduce clutter in the core plugin by moving utility classes and frameworks to a common plugin.
+Ares is a plugin library designed to provide developers with easy access to multiple frameworks and utilities.

 ### Important Information
 * Ares is currently in a pre-release state.